Direct Support Positions:

 Community Living Belleville and Area has a policy of hiring direct support staff members who have successfully completed a minimum of a two-year college diploma in a discipline that is relevant to the position being applied for.
 Preference is given to prospective candidates who have applied medication training.
 However, applied medication training is available on-site by a qualified, in-house instructor.

-Personal Outcomes Worker I and IIIs are drawn from the following college diploma courses: Developmental Service Workers, Early Childhood Educators, Social Services Workers, Child & Youth Workers and Behavioral Science Technicians/Technologists.
+Direct Support Professionals I and III's are drawn from the following college diploma courses: Developmental Service Workers, Early Childhood Educators, Social Services Workers, Child & Youth Workers and Behavioral Science Technicians/Technologists.
 University graduates in programs with a direct relevance to the supports and services provided by Community Living Belleville and Area will also be considered.
-Personal Outcomes Workers I support children and youth in Out of Home Respite and Families First services.
-Personal Outcomes Worker III support adults in residential services.
+Direct Support Professionals I support children and youth in Out of Home Respite and Families First services.
+Direct Support Professionals III support adults in residential services.

 As a prerequisite to employment, all potential new employees must consent to a Criminal Reference Check and Vulnerable Sector Search at their own expense.
 In addition to the CPIC, all new employees must undergo a medical examination prior to commencement of employment.
 This medical relates specifically to the physical demands of the position and is designed to determine whether the applicant is capable of performing the essential duties of the job.